margaretmf/margaretmf.github.io/blog.md

 ---

 ## BLOG
-Currently, we are living through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/), and in this blog are published words on the data I choose to explore in addition to the thoughts around the social impact of data.
+Currently, we are living through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/), and in this blog are published words on the data I choose to explore in addition to the thoughts about data's social impact.

 <br>